 No. Criminal charges are prohibited in the state of Oklahoma and a lender cannot take any criminal legal actions against a borrower who is unable to repay.

-Another point: Always ask your lender questions you may have when you are first discussing a potential online payday loan.
+Important: Always ask your lender questions you may have when you are first discussing a potential online payday loan.
 Finally, you are never obligated to accept a loan offer.

 Note: We are a referral source with more than a decade of service and 100+ direct lenders in our network to refer you to.